 Spend some time with the emotions by noticing

-- Where in your body you are feeling the emotion – in your chest, around your heart, gut, shoulders, neck, elsewhere?
+- Where in your body you are feeling the emotion – in your chest, around your heart, gut, shoulders, neck, arms, hands, legs, feet, elsewhere?

-- What is it like to feel the emotion; spend some time feeling it.
+- What is it like to feel the emotion.
+Spend some time feeling it.
 It doesn’t have to be a long time.

 Remember, you are the leader of you, all the parts within you and your life.
 So you have the power to determine when to visit with strong emotions and for how long.